-As illustrated in~\shortcite{TL_survey_2010}, transfer learning is a general term to describe the transfer of knowledge or information from source to target domains.
-Depending on the data and model assumptions, it can lead to various specific problem settings, such as data-level knowledge transfer (domain adaptation~\shortcite{A_distance,DANN,discrepancy_distance}, out-of-distribution generalization~\shortcite{BlanchardLS11,MuandetBS13}, and self-taught learning~\shortcite{RainaBLPN07}) with available source samples and model-level knowledge transfer (fine-tuning~\shortcite{ShachafBG21}, source-free adaptation~\shortcite{SHOT,AghbalouS23}, knowledge distillation~\shortcite{hinton2015distilling}) with a pre-trained source hypothesis.
-The generalization performance of transfer learning techniques under various data and model assumptions has been studied over the past decades~\shortcite{task_diversity,0002CZG19,minami2023transfer,MohriSS19}.
-In addition to generalization performance, it is crucial to understand the trustworthiness~\shortcite{eshete2021making} of the transferred knowledge in the transfer learning process, especially in safety-critical applications such as self-driving cars and medical diagnosis.
-It is explained~\shortcite{Varshney2022} that ``trust is the relationship between a trustor and a trustee: the trustor trusts the trustee".
-In the context of transfer learning, the trustor can be the owners/users/regulators of either source or target domain.
+As illustrated in~\cite{TL_survey_2010}, transfer learning is a general term to describe the transfer of knowledge or information from source to target domains.
+Depending on the data and model assumptions, it can lead to various specific problem settings, such as data-level knowledge transfer (domain adaptation~\cite{A_distance,DANN,discrepancy_distance}, out-of-distribution generalization~\cite{BlanchardLS11,MuandetBS13}, and self-taught learning~\cite{RainaBLPN07}) with available source samples and model-level knowledge transfer (fine-tuning~\cite{ShachafBG21}, source-free adaptation~\cite{SHOT,AghbalouS23}, knowledge distillation~\cite{hinton2015distilling}) with a pre-trained source hypothesis.
+The generalization performance of transfer learning techniques under various data and model assumptions has been studied over the past decades~\cite{task_diversity,0002CZG19,minami2023transfer,MohriSS19}.
+In addition to generalization performance, it is crucial to understand the trustworthiness~\cite{eshete2021making} of the transferred knowledge in the transfer learning process, especially in safety-critical applications such as autonomous driving and medical diagnosis.
+It is explained~\cite{Varshney2022} that ``trust is the relationship between a trustor and a trustee: the trustor trusts the trustee".
+In the context of transfer learning, the trustor can be the owners/users/regulators of either the source or the target domain.
 The trustee can be the transfer learning model itself, or the knowledge transferred from the source domain to the target domain.
-As summarized in earlier studies~\shortcite{eshete2021making,Varshney2022,kaurURD23}, various trustworthiness properties can encourage the ``trustor" to trust the ``trustee" in real scenarios, including adversarial robustness, privacy, fairness, transparency, etc. Therefore, in this paper, we focus on trustworthy transfer learning~\shortcite{wuH23a} that aims to understand transfer learning from the perspective of both knowledge transferability and knowledge trustworthiness.
+As summarized in earlier studies~\cite{eshete2021making,Varshney2022,kaurURD23}, various trustworthiness properties can encourage the ``trustor" to trust the ``trustee" in real scenarios, including adversarial robustness, privacy, fairness, transparency, etc. Therefore, in this paper, we focus on trustworthy transfer learning~\cite{wu2023trustworthy} that aims to understand transfer learning from the perspective of both knowledge transferability and knowledge trustworthiness.